Ana06/C-like-compiler/README.md

 ## Syntactic Analysis

-Gramatica.cup - Contains a formal specification of the grammar of the language, in CUP
+**Gramatica.cup** - Contains a formal specification of the grammar of the language, in CUP

-AnalizadorSintactico.java - Class that implements the parser.
+**AnalizadorSintactico.java** - Class that implements the parser.
 Generated from Gramatica.cup

-ClaseLexica.java - Class with some syntactic units (see also /src/lexico/UnidadesLexicas.java).
+**ClaseLexica.java** - Class with some syntactic units (see also /src/lexico/UnidadesLexicas.java).
 Generated from Gramatica.cup

+## Authors

+This project was developed by Ana María Martínez Gómez and Víctor Adolfo Gallego Alcalá.

+## Licence

+Code published under MIT License (see [LICENSE](LICENSE))